AndyFC-94/RoboticsNanodegree-PickAndPlaceProject/writeup_template.md

 theta2 = pi / 2 - angle_a - atan2(WC[2]-0.75, sqrt(WC[0]**2+WC[1]**2)-0.35)

 ```
--- Now, we need to calculate theta3 and I think this is the most challenging part. theta3 = 90-(c+gamma), 'c' is calculated by the Cosine
+* Now, we need to calculate theta3 and I think this is the most challenging part. theta3 = 90-(c+gamma), 'c' is calculated by the Cosine
 Law in the triangle above.
 To calculate gamma, you can calculate acos(d4,H) = 0.03598446.
 You also can see the formula to calculate H and use this value in the Cosine Law.
 ![alt text][theta3]
 ```python
 theta3 = pi / 2 - (angle_b + 0.03598446)
 ```
---Finally, we need to calculate the rest of the angles by obtaining R3_6 and extracting euler angles.
+* Finally, we need to calculate the rest of the angles by obtaining R3_6 and extracting euler angles.
 This code is similar to the lesson 11-8.

 R0_3 = R0_1 * R1_2 * R2_3
 R0_3 = R0_3.evalf(subs={q1: theta1, q2:theta2 , q3: theta3})